drupal-media/d8-guide/modules/entity_browser/selection_displays.md

 The **Entity Browser** module provides the following **selection display** plugins:

+### No selection display

+This option is the simplest alternative, when you do not want your Entity Browser to provide any mechanism to deal with the temporary "selection area" of the entities being retrieved by the browser.

 ### Multi-step selection display

 This is the option you might want to use in the most flexible or complex media handling workflows.
 The **multi-step selection display** allows the editor to use different widgets sequentially in order to populate a **selection set** and these entities being selected will be visible in the **selection** area.